That being said, nothing beats witnessing interactions between Africa’s heavy hitters, the big cats!

 Failed attempts ended in a shower of bark and a somewhat unceremonious dismount!
 As usual, it is difficult not to anthropomorphise the events, but if a lion could ever look embarrassed, this was it!

 The leopardess, however, seemed distracted.
 Between bouts of snarling at her feline foes, she continued glancing skyward towards a nearby fig tree.
 Upon closer inspection we discovered a small cub, no more than six months old, sheltering in the upper reaches of its arboreal safe haven.

 While we could hear no communication, their glances spoke a thousand words, the maternal bond felt by both easily bridging the gap between them.
 Leopard cubs learn to climb from an early age, and this skill can save their life.
-Despite balancing 10m from the ground, the cub looked sure-footed, relaxed and it matched its mother’s aggression towards its pursuers with low growls that defied its size.
+Despite balancing 10m from the ground, the cub looked sure-footed, and relaxed and it matched its mother’s aggression towards its pursuers with low growls that defied its size.